 Provides advice on IPR protection, including information on the registration of patents and trademarks.

-Although Lebanon is not a member of the WTO, its intellectual property rights (IPR) legislation is generally compliant with Trade-Related Intellectual Property Rights (TRIPS) standards.
-However, IPR enforcement is weak.
-Counterfeit products found in the local market generally fall in the following categories: alcoholic beverages, cosmetics, apparel, luxury consumer goods, CDs/DVDs, and pharmaceuticals.
-There is no evidence that counterfeits have substantially affected imports or production of these categories of goods.
-The Ministry of Economy and Trade’s Intellectual Property Protection Office (IPPO) has led efforts to improve the IPR regime but suffers from limited financial and human resources, and insufficient political support.
+While Lebanon is not a WTO member, its intellectual property rights (IPR) legislation is generally compliant with Trade-Related Intellectual Property Rights (TRIPS) standards.
+IPR enforcement is weak.
+The Ministry of Economy and Trade’s (MOET) Intellectual Property Protection Office (IPPO) has led efforts to improve the IPR regime but suffers from limited financial and human resources, and insufficient political support.
 The August 2020 Beirut Port blast significantly damaged the IPPO’s offices; limited repairs have been made.
 IPPO relies on private sector donations to procure computers and equipment.
-Lebanon’s Internal Security Forces (ISF) and Customs is relatively weak.
-The understanding of IPR within the Lebanese judiciary has improved in recent years but gaps remain in awareness of the economic repercussions of IPR violations, judicial prosecution of IPR cases, and strong court decisions with punishments prohibitive enough to deter future infringements.
-The Ministry of Economy and Trade’s draft laws and amendments to existing laws (as well as key IPR treaties) aimed at improving the IPR environment, notably for industrial design, trademark, geographical indications, as well as amendments to the copyright law, await approval from both Lebanon’s Cabinet and Parliament.
+Lebanon’s Internal Security Forces (ISF) and Customs play roles in enforcement.
+The understanding of IPR within the Lebanese judiciary has improved somewhat in recent years but gaps remain with regards to the negative economic impact that IPR violations have on the economy.
+The MOET’s new draft laws and amendments to existing laws (as well as key IPR treaties) aimed at improving the IPR environment, notably for industrial design, trademark, geographical indications, as well as amendments to the copyright law, await approval from both Lebanon’s Cabinet and Parliament.

 IP Attaché Contact Information

 U.S. Embassy Abu Dhabi

 +965 2259 1455